wagtail/wagtail/docs/advanced_topics/api/v2/usage.rst

-The ``?ancestor_of`` filter takes the id of a page and filters the list to only include ancestors of that page (parent, grandparent etc.) all the down to the site's root page.
+The ``?ancestor_of`` filter takes the id of a page and filters the list to only include ancestors of that page (parent, grandparent etc.) all the way down to the site's root page.

 For example, when combined with the ``type`` filter it can be used to find the particular ``blog.BlogIndexPage`` a ``blog.BlogPage`` belongs